Grady Martin: The Nashville A-Team

 It was as a session musician starting in the late 1950s that Martin made his greatest mark on country and rockabilly music.

-As a guitarist with The Nashville A-Team, he provided the guitar on the Marty Robbins hits "El Paso" (1959) and "Don't Worry" (1961), on Roy Orbison's "Oh, Pretty Woman" (1964) and Lefty Frizzell's "Saginaw, Michigan" (1964).
+As a guitarist with The Nashville A-Team, he provided the guitar on the Marty Robbins hits "El Paso" (1959) and "Don't Worry" (1961), on Roy Orbison's "Oh, Pretty Woman" (1964), and Lefty Frizzell's "Saginaw, Michigan" (1964).
 His guitar work was also displayed in Johnny Horton's "The Battle of New Orleans" (1959) and "Honky Tonk Man" (1956), and especially his pure rockabilly sound on "I'm Coming Home" (1957).
-He shaped countless other classics, including Brenda Lee's "I'm Sorry", Willie Nelson's "On the Road Again", Ray Price's "For the Good Times" and Jeanne Pruett's "Satin Sheets".
+He shaped countless other classics, including Brenda Lee's "I'm Sorry", Willie Nelson's "On the Road Again", Ray Price's "For the Good Times", and Jeanne Pruett's "Satin Sheets".

 Martin is credited with accidentally stumbling onto the electric guitar "fuzz" effect during a recording session with Robbins at Bradley Studios in Nashville; his six-string bass guitar was run through a faulty channel in a mixing console, generating the fuzz sound on "Don't Worry".

-In the 1960s, he played on sessions with Joan Baez, J. J. Cale and others and played on Sammi Smith's 1971 hit, "Help Me Make It Through the Night", among the most successful country singles of all time.
+In the 1960s, he played on sessions with Joan Baez, J. J. Cale and others, and he played on Sammi Smith's 1971 hit, "Help Me Make It Through the Night", among the most successful country singles of all time.
 In the early 1970s, Martin played on records by Loretta Lynn and Conway Twitty, worked with Kris Kristofferson, and produced the country-rock band Brush Arbor.